tc39/proposal-symbol-thenable/README.md

 This is especially true with dynamic import, which will become part of the language spec very soon.
-There has been a lot of discussion around how an import declaration and a dynamic import, because of "thenables," may have different namespaces passed to a user. __This is absolutely crazy.__
+There has been a lot of discussion around how an import declaration and a dynamic import, because of "thenables," may have different things passed to a user which won't even be actual namespaces.
+__This is absolutely crazy.__

 The natural conclusion of this is to add some sort of modifier to an object such that `Promise.resolve` is aware that it should not perform "thenable"